rainbowatcher/cross-release/packages/cross-release-cli/README.md

 export default {
     // ...
     "cross-release": {
+        // use for read current version number
+        main: "javascript",
         // "commit": false,
         commit: {
             // Whether to stage all un-staged files or stage only changed files